-- From the System Utilities screen, select System Configuration > BIOS/Platform Configuration (RBSU) > Server Security > TLS (HTTPS) Options > Advanced Security Settings.

-- 2. Configure options.

-- To configure which cipher suites are allowed for TLS connections:

-- a.
-Select Cipher suites allowed for TLS connections.

-- b.
-Select one of the following:

-- Individual check boxes for the cipher suites you want to allow.

-- Select Platform Default Cipher suites

-- c.
-Select Commit changes and exit.

-- To configure the certificate validation process for every TLS connection:

-- a.
-Select Certificate validation process for every TLS connection .

-- b.
+- From the System Utilities screen, select System Configuration >BIOS/Platform Configuration (RBSU) > Server Security > TLS (HTTPS) Options > Advanced Security Settings. - 2.
+Configure options. - To configure which cipher suites are allowed for TLS connections: - a.
+Select Cipher suites allowed for TLS connections. - b.
+Select one of the following: - o Individual check boxes for the cipher suites you want to allow. - o Select Platform Default Cipher suites - c.
+Select Commit changes and exit. - To configure the certificate validation process for every TLS connection: - a.
+Select Certificate validation process for every TLS connection. - b.
+Select a setting: - o PEER (recommended)-The certificate presented by the peer is validated for secure communication. - o NONE-Does not validate the certificate. - To enable or disable strict host name checking: - a.
+Select Strict Hostname checking. - b.
+Select a setting: - o ENABLE-The host name of the connected server is validated with the host name in the certificate supplied by the server. - DISABLE-The host name of the connected server is not validated with the host name in the certificate supplied by the server. - To specify which protocol version to use for TLS connections: - a.
+Select TLS Protocol Version Support. - b.
 Select a setting:

-- PEER (recommended)-The certificate presented by the peer is validated for secure communication.

-- NONE-Does not validate the certificate.

-- To enable or disable strict host name checking:

-- a.
-Select Strict Hostname checking.

-- b.
-Select a setting:

-- ENABLE-The host name of the connected server is validated with the host name in the certificate supplied by the server.

-- DISABLE-The host name of the connected server is not validated with the host name in the certificate supplied by the server.

-- To specify which protocol version to use for TLS connections:

-- a.
-Select TLS Protocol Version Support.

-- b.
-Select a setting:

-- AUTO-Negotiates the highest protocol version that is supported by both the TLS server and the client.

-- 1.2-Uses TLS protocol version 1.2.
+- AUTO-Negotiates the highest protocol version that is supported by both the TLS server and the client. - o 1.0-Uses TLS protocol version 1.0.
+(Not supported in Gen10 Plus and later servers) - 1.1-Uses TLS protocol version 1.1.
+(Not supported in Gen10 Plus and later servers) - 1.2-Uses TLS protocol version 1.2.

-- \circ 1.3-Uses TLS protocol version 1.3.

-- 3. Save your changes.